Background pattern

 About the medicine

-How to use Daivonex 50 microgramos/g crema
+How to use DAIVONEX 50 micrograms/g CREAM

 Introduction

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Daivonex 50 micrograms/g Cream
+Daivonex 50 micrograms/g cream

 calcipotriol

-Read this package insert carefully before starting to use this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this package insert, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-Contents of the package and additional information
+Contents of the pack and other information

 1. What is Daivonex cream and what is it used for